Coder106/City-Finder-API/README.md

 Here are the modules needed:
 ######  The modules list can also be found on the requirements.txt file.
-  Flask
+ Flask,
-  Flask-SQLAlchemy
+ Flask-SQLAlchemy,
-  Flask-Marshmallow
+ Flask-Marshmallow,
-  Marshmallow-SQLAlchemy
+ Marshmallow-SQLAlchemy,
-  Flask-Login
+ Flask-Login,
  python-slugify
 ######

 The steps after extracting the files: